Dart (Flutter) SDK Reference

 };

-Force refreshβ
+Force refresh

-The default logger used by the SDK is the logger package, but you can override it with your implementation via the logger
+, but you can override it with your implementation via the logger

 client option.
 The custom implementation must satisfy the Logger abstract class.